Baystation12/Baystation12-Lore/Species/Vox.md

 The exact amount of stations is unclear, however they number in the thousands and increase/decrease every single day.
 Not every decrease is the destruction of a station however, some factions come to an agreement, and a 'joining of the stations' ceremony occures, where the two stations are broken up and reformed into a big, mega station.

 Vox stations are typically self sufficient, containing hydroponic gardens, large gas stores, or similar access to such items.
 They typically house a hundred to three hundred Vox total, though the largest one holds up to three thousand Vox at once.

-**Pariah**
-Being a Pariah is considered worse than death, for a Vox.
-Becoming one is a sudden and violent act, an Apex judges the Vox to being malfunctioned and takes one of its many limbs and pierces the back of the Vox's skull in one fast movement.
-The stack is then twisted, to remove the various connections into the meat, and removed.
-The body is then left there to rot or be thrown away by nearby Vox.
-This kills the Vox, usually.
-Though some survive, uncoscious and bleeding, these are usually either killed quickly by a pitying Vox, or dumped outside into the void, their body looted save their 'unpure' gas tank and the clothes on their body.

-But Pariahs that make it outside of the Arkship have a good chance at living.
-Jettesoned at super sonic speed into the void, their bodies quickly go into statis, preserved against the ravages of space, and time, until they hit something, or someone, and are 'rescued'.

-A lot of the Pariahs that hit something hit a sun, or a deserted planet.
-But some eventually make it into charted space and are easily picked up from their heat signatures.
-These Pariahs are quickly bandaged and given the wonders of modern medicine, and then sold for a couple hundred bucks to an interested party.

-These interested parties are usually mining companies, or companies that want cheap, dumb labor.
-Occassionally they are picked up by seedier organizations, mercenaries that appreciate the combat-ready body of a Primalis, people that want a loyal, but dumb, slave.

-The Pariah's personality depends on how it was trained, mostly.
-They can range from docile to derranged, and all in between.
-Most Vox, the ones picked for mining and working in companies, are 'socialized' to other Vox.
-The common Pariah has an intense, innate fear of Vox and that extends to other Pariah.
-But they will be forced to stay in contact with an already socialized Pariah until they get over such fears.
-This makes the dumber Pariah easier targets for regular Vox that think them ill will, but the companies do not seem to care, or mind.

-All Vox hate Pariahs.
-They see them as disgusting garbage, not even worth the air they breathe, and should be killed as soon as possible.
-Killing Pariahs is not considered bad, and is actually considered a gift to the Pariahs, though even then torturing Pariahs is common amongst Vox, a way of 'trading' with the Pariah, releasing their hate in return for killing the Pariah.

-Pariahs remarkably last about as long as regular Vox, 30 to 50 years.
-Though this says more about how Vox take care of themselves then it does for the Pariah's body.
-As a Vox becomes Pariah-ized, it begins to decay. its scales turn greyer and harden, no longer able to be loosened or moved like a regular Vox could.
-This causes their body temperature to be abnormally high, and they tend to be sicker because of it.
-Their brain remnants also begin to rot, producing the unique Pariah stink that can be easily identified in the next room over.

-*Half-Mind*
-Half-Minds are the product of the unfortunate circumstance of an Apex forgetting to put a stack into a Vox.
-This happens rarely, though is more frequent during large 'batches' of Vox, but it does happen.
-These Vox are typically paranoid and reclusive, a product of having to hide the truth from other Vox in fear of getting killed.

-While they are typically of clearer minds than Pariahs, their bodies do start to stink and decay as they grow older.
-Most do not survive to their 10th year, due to being found out.
-Those that do usually flee the Arkship and all Vox settlements to do so.

-*Vox Pariah Living conditions*

-Due to the stench produced by the rotting brains of Pariahs, they're mostly shunned by all moderate standards of living within Nyx, or their relative system.
-In the case of Nyx, NanoTrasen has provided several workers with accommodations, though poor ones at best.
-Their "rooms" are generally only five square meters, with a bed not that different from a prison bed.

-Personnel other than Pariahs are seldom seen in these areas, due to the smell.
-Synthetics are sent to provide maintenance and cleaning, though most of the Pariahs living in NanoTrasen housing tend to take care of their home, or risk eviction.
-Most dwellings are equipped with nutrient paste dispensers, meaning that Pariahs are still fed, but the cost is kept to a minimum.

-Outside of NanoTrasen, the treatment of a Pariahs is up to the individual's organization, owner, or employer, and their own ability to barter and negotiate salary, as well as the willingness of people to allow a Pariah to stay within their building.
-Some Pariahs are able to buy small rooms, though for exorbitant prices due to the majority of people believing that the Pariah is dumb, rather than brain damaged.

-*Pariah Employment Situations*

-Most Pariahs employed by trans-stellar corporations are hired because of their ability to operate without the need for any form of E.V.A. gear, and their willingness to work for absolute minimum wage.
-Lack of legal protection, and the ongoing conflict between the Vox and Solgov allow corporations to pay Pariahs little to nothing.
-Though rare in human space, employed Pariahs are little more than corporate assets, nonetheless, their treatment remains far better than they would receive from fellow Vox.